 Associate Professor of Cultural Anthropology

 I am an Associate Professor of Cultural Anthropology and Global Health.
-My research explores connections between the body and its environments in urban India.
+My research explores connections between the body, medicine, and urban environments in India.

 My first book is entitled Metabolic Living: Food, Fat, and the Absorption of Illness in India (Duke University Press, May 2016, read introduction here).
 As India becomes increasingly portrayed as the site of a shift from infectious to chronic disease burdens said to accompany economic development, my research explores the phenomenon of metabolism as an ethnographic, biomedical, and political rubric.
 With India's rising rates of obesity and diabetes as its backdrop, Metabolic Living examines relationships forged between food, fat, the body, and the city of Mumbai.
 The book draws on ethnographic fieldwork carried out in Mumbai's home kitchens, metabolic disorder clinics, and food companies, to better understand what have been termed India's "diseases of prosperity."

 My second book is entitled "Lifelines: The Convergence of Trauma in India" (under review at Duke University Press).
 Lifelines is ethnographic study of road and railway injuries and of trauma surgery, with an aim to understand injury and mobility as problems that must be thought together.
 It is based on five years of ethnographic research on traffic accidents in Mumbai, primarily in the trauma ward of one of the city's largest public hospitals.
 The research for Lifelines was supported by a CAREER Award (Faculty Early Career Development Program) from the National Science Foundation Cultural Anthropology Program.

 My earlier projects have examined the development of corporatized medical care in Indian cities and its manifestation as medical tourism, and the politics of language in India's HIV treatment clinical trials.